Skip to main content

 Another big expense for parents is childcare.
 If both parents work full-time, chances are you will not be able to avoid sending your kid to a childcare provider or a daycare center.
 These services are not cheap.
 According to the Center for American Progress, it costs an average of $1,230 per child, per month.
 That’s nearly $15,000 a year to provide childcare to an infant.

-Paying for childcare will likely require some careful budgeting on the part of you and your spouse — especially if you have several young children who require care.
+Paying for childcare will likely require some careful budgeting on your part and your spouse — especially if you have several young children who require care.
 It helps if you have family who live nearby and who are willing to pitch in.
 However, this is a luxury that not everyone has available to them.

 Learn Applicable Tax Benefits and Deductions